ScrapWare/sd-get-prompt/README.md

 ## KDE

 1. create .desktop file.
-2. place to kde/share/kde4/services/ServiceMenus/
+2. place to .kde/share/kde4/services/ServiceMenus/

 ## XFce

-1. Add action for thunar on XFce and other wm(window Manager) .
+1. Add right-click action for thunar.

+## Others

+for Other wm(window Manager) and file manager.

+1. Should be reading your file manager manpages.